 First, I warm up by walking at regular speed for about 10 minutes.
 Then, I sprint for 1 minute and walk for 5 minutes.
 I repeat this sprint/walk pattern for 40 minutes, and I end with a 10-minute cool-down of moderate speed walking.

 If you’ve never run before, I suggest you start with no more than three or four sprint/walk patterns, and slowly build your way up.
 Then you can copy what I’m doing.
-(As a side-note, when you follow the Save Our Bones Program, you’re copying exactly what I and thousands in the community are doing to successfully reverse and prevent osteoporosis – essentially there’s no guesswork whatsoever!).
+(As a side-note, when you follow the Osteoporosis Reversal Program, you’re copying exactly what I and thousands in the community are doing to successfully reverse and prevent osteoporosis – essentially there’s no guesswork whatsoever!).

 If what I’m doing doesn’t work for you, here are other ideas that are also effective.